RobotLoader: Class Autoloading

 RobotLoader is a tool that gives you comfort of automated class loading for your entire application including third-party libraries.

-- get rid of all
+- Eliminate all

-- only necessary scripts are loaded
+- Only necessary scripts will be loaded

 require_once 'Utils/Page.php'; require_once 'Utils/Style.php'; require_once 'Utils/Paginator.php'; // ...